Quantcast

 Motion Isolation

-Latex mattresses are highly responsive, and bouncy.
-They conform to the shape of the body to provide pressure-point-relief to sleepers.
-This contoured shape remains that way while the mattress is in use, but springs back when not in use.
+Latex mattresses are highly responsive and bouncy.
+They conform to the shape of the body to provide pressure-point relief.
+This contoured shape remains while the mattress is in use but springs back when not in use.

-Even though they are springy, latex mattresses don't sink, or cause excessive motion transfer when you try to get off the bed.
-They have a reflex against body pressure that provides support, without compromising its cushioning feel.
+Even though they are springy, latex mattresses don't sink or cause excessive motion transfer when you try to get off the bed.
+They have a reflex against body pressure that provides support without compromising cushioning.

 Buoyancy

 Buoyant mattresses give you the sensation of being weightless and floating while sleeping.
-With the latex type, you will not only get a similar feeling, but also a lot of cushioned support that keeps you in place, no matter your sleeping position.
+With latex, you will not only get a similar feeling but also a lot of cushioned support that keeps you in place, no matter your sleeping position.
 The extra support is due to the responsiveness of latex that also helps in limiting motion transfer.

 Although the bounciness differs depending on the latex mattress's density and firmness, the mattress will always make you feel lightweight throughout its lifetime.